gopinathdanda/installation-issues/ubuntu-grub-rescue.md

 normal
 </pre>

 to bring up the grub OS selection screen.
-Everything boots up fine but the grub rescue prompt still comes back on restart.
+Everything boots up fine but the grub-rescue prompt still comes back on restart.

 ### Fixing Grub

-After booting from grub rescue to Ubuntu, I repaired grub using:
+After booting from grub-rescue to Ubuntu, I repaired grub using:

 <pre>
 sudo update-grub